Reducing a Sentence Under SB 1437 – A Top CA Appeals Lawyer Explains

 How a Top Appeals Lawyer Can Help

-Winning a resentencing hearing requires skillful representation.
+Winning a resentencing hearing requires skillful representation and considerable experience in appellant law.
 Spolin Law P.C. is led by Aaron Spolin, a former prosecutor and award-winning criminal appeals lawyer.
-He is ranked in the top 1% of criminal law attorneys in California and is recognized as one of the “10 Best Criminal Law Attorneys” in California by the American Institute of Criminal Law Attorneys.
+He is ranked in the top 1% of criminal law attorneys in California and recognized as one of the “10 Best Criminal Law Attorneys” in California by the American Institute of Criminal Law Attorneys.

-Spolin Law P.C.’s success rate is based on our forceful desire to win each case we handle.
-Call us at (310) 424-5816 to learn how we can handle your SB 1437 petition.
+Spolin Law P.C.’s success rate is based on our passion for justice and desire to win each case we handle.
+Call us at (866) 716-2805 to learn how we can handle your SB 1437 petition.